AllWize/allwize/examples/wize2mqtt/README.md

-# Allwize - WIZE 2 MQTT Bridge
+# AllWize - WIZE 2 MQTT Bridge

 Listens to messages on the same channel, data rate and CF and forwards them to an MQTT broker.